FourierNets enable the design of highly non-local optical encoders for computational imaging: Introduction

 \subsection{Our contributions}

 \begin{enumerate} \item We developed a large-scale, parallel, multi-GPU differentiable wave optics simulation of a programmable microscope, based on a $4f$ optical model with a phase mask ($\bm{\upphi}$) implemented using a spatial light modulator (SLM), described further in Appendix \ref{appendixforwardsim}.
-SLMs $\bm{\upphi}$ can have over $10^6$ optimizable parameters. \item We collected a large dataset of high resolution 3D confocal volumes of zebrafish larvae for the purpose of end-to-end sample-specific optimization of the parameters of the programmable 3D snapshot microscope. \item We introduce an efficient new reconstruction network architecture for decoding from non-local optical encoders using very large global convolutions implemented via Fourier convolutions. \item We show that our networks outperform the state-of-the-art deep networks for both volume reconstruction and microscope parameter optimization, and for image reconstruction from lensless photography \cite{Monakhova_Yurtsever_Kuo_Antipa_Yanny_Waller_2019}. \item Our method enables, for the first time, direct end-to-end optimization of highly non-local optical encoders in the space of SLM pixels with over $10^6$ parameters.
-In simulation, we demonstrate the potential for significant improvements in imaging resulting from sample-specific engineering of optical encoders. \end{enumerate}
+SLMs ($\bm{\upphi}$) can have over $10^6$ optimizable parameters, which we can feasibly simulate and optimize to produce PSFs with 170$\times$ to 7372$\times$ more unique voxels than previous attempts at deep learning PSF optimization using single GPUs \cite{Nehme_Freedman_Gordon_Ferdman_Weiss_Alalouf_Naor_Orange_Michaeli_Shechtman_2020, Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021} (Appendix \ref{appendixvoxelcomparison}). \item We collected a large dataset of high resolution 3D confocal volumes of zebrafish larvae for the purpose of ROI-type specific end-to-end optimization of optical encoders. \item We introduce an efficient FourierNet reconstruction network architecture for decoding from non-local optical encoders using very large global convolutions implemented via Fourier convolutions. \item We show that our networks outperform the state-of-the-art deep decoders for DiffuserCam based lensless photography \cite{Monakhova_Yurtsever_Kuo_Antipa_Yanny_Waller_2019} and for 3D snapshot microscopy. \item Our method enables, for the first time, direct end-to-end optimization of highly non-local optical encoders in the space of spatial light modulator (SLM) pixels with over $10^6$ parameters.
+In simulation, we demonstrate the potential for significant improvements in imaging resulting from ROI-type specific optimization of optical encoders. \end{enumerate}